drzaal/progtax/README.md

 And you know what?
 This is America.
 We just don't do Socialism here.
 For better or worse, we do love our robber billionaires, it's part of the dream.
 Part of the story and promise of American opportunity.
 And let's be honest, the numerical reality of this system would be the end of the super-rich, and we shouldn't be in this to force a political agenda on folks.

 So to make things a little less ideological, we will introduce a new parameter.
 Maximum allowable tax rate, which removes the social justice hammer while preserving the principles of the tax rate.
+New Rule:

+4. The Maximum tax limit is no longer 100% at infinity, but is configurable.

 So here's our formula: Tax = Income * Maximum_Tax * (Income)^(p)/(Income^p + Rate^-p)

 Where p is the 'Progressivity Index'.
 It is a measure of how far the burden of taxation is shifted to upper income earners.
 Rate adjusts the overall rate of taxation for all earners.
-Another way to describe these two parameters would be: balance and burden
+Another way to describe these two parameters would be: *balance* and *burden*

 But the truth is that our solution for the Rate parameter is pretty unreasonable, largely because it should be tied to the value of the currency in order to turn into sensible numbers.
-So here I am going to tie it to a particular income: $1,000,000.00
+So here I am going to tie it to a particular income: **$1,000,000.00**

 So here's our final formula: Tax = Income * Maximum_Tax * (Income)^(p)/(Income^p + (Rate/1e6)^-p)